The Ultimate Guide To Visiting The New Seven Wonders Of The World

 The last remaining Ancient Wonder of the World, the Great Pyramid of Giza in Egypt, also was awarded ‘honorary status’ and therefore I’ve included that in this post as a bit of a bonus.

-I’ve personally been to two of the New Wonders (Taj Mahal and Petra) as well as the Great Pyramid at Giza, so I have some catching up to do.
+I’ve personally been to three of the New Wonders (Taj Mahal, Colosseum and Petra) as well as the Great Pyramid at Giza, so I have some catching up to do.
 Luckily, I’ve assembled some awesome travel bloggers to cover off their experiences at each of these magnificent sites.

 Chichén Itzá